 Particular attention should be given to pedestrian accommodations at the termini of each project.
-If full accommodations cannot be provided due to the limited scope or an existing sidewalk isn't present at the termini, then temporary measures should be considered such as: Extend sidewalk and project limits to next appropriate pedestrian crossing or access point.
+If full accommodations cannot be provided due to the limited scope or an existing sidewalk isn't present at the termini, then temporary measures should be considered such as extending the sidewalk and project limits to next appropriate pedestrian crossing or access point.
 If special accommodations are made, it is equally important to address these measures on the adjoining projects.
-In all cases, the District Pedestrian/Bicycle Coordinator should be contacted to make a determination regarding continuous passage.
+In all cases, the District Pedestrian/Bicycle

+Coordinator shall be contacted for input on making a determination regarding continuous passage.

 On roadways with flush shoulders, the minimum width of sidewalk is 5 feet.

-On existing roadways with flush shoulders, sidewalks or pedestrian pathways should be placed as far from the roadway as practical in the following sequence of desirability:
+On roadways with flush shoulders, new sidewalks should be placed as far from the roadway as practical in the following sequence of desirability:

-- 1. Outside of the roadway right of way in a separate, offsite and/or parallel facility. - 2.
-At or near the right of way line. - 3.
-Outside of the clear zone. - 4.
-As far from edge of driving lane as practical.
+- 1. At or near the right of way line.

+- 2. Outside of the clear zone.

+- 3. Five feet from the shoulder point

+- 4. As far from edge of driving lane as practical.